 Factor Factor Factor Factor Factor 1 2 3 4 I avoid conflicts with colleagues when communicating .674 I take the manner of giving in with my co-workers .645 when there are problems in conversation I am able to control myself when a dispute occurs .646 Forgiveness is the manner I take when someone hurts .632 me.
-I have a tolerant attitude when I see co-workers need .521 help.
-I respect other people even though I have a different .571 opinion I choose to remain silent when a discord happen. .526 I do not complain when unpleasant events occur. .467 When angry emotions arise.
+I have a tolerant attitude when I see co-workers need help. .521 .571 I respect other people even though I have a different opinion .371 I choose to remain silent when a discord happen. .526 I do not complain when unpleasant events occur. .467 When angry emotions arise.
 I will try to be calm. .455 I always pay attention to the situation when going to .727 convey a topic of conversation to a friend.
 I will evade personal discussing matters with friends. .576 I am aware of my position when talking to an older .571 person.
 I always respect my interlocutors. .530 When talking with co-workers.
 I will choose a polite .474 expression.
 I am humble when communicating with others. .632 I do not impose opinions even though I feel right. .582 I will listen to a friend's subject matter even though I .525 am not interested.
 Selfishness is an attitude that I avoid when interacting .666 with others.
 Even though I have the skills and intelligence.
 I still .621 ask my colleagues for opinions.
 Every conversation I have with colleagues is .470 considered as something precious.
 I make others respectable when engaging in .438 conversations with me.

-Table 1: Exploratory Factor Analysis Results with Rotated Varimax on two or more factors formed), and in one factor there are at least three items (factors less than three items are considered unstable).
+Costello and Osborne (2005) argued that the factor structure has been fit if the loading factor is greater than 0.4.
+The cross-loading factor was not found (one item have a high loading factor on two or more factors formed), and in one factor there are at least three items (factors less than three items are considered unstable).
 The results of the factor analysis show that each component has a loading factor greater than 0.4 and not any factor component has an indicator of fewer than three factors.
 The conclusion from the results of the data analysis show that all factors produced correspond to the criteria set by Costello and Osborne (2005).
 The next process of factor analysis is about the total variance explained, which means the total variance given by each factor to the formation of variables.
 The total variance explained will be explained in table 2.